MichaIng/DietPi-Docs/docs/software/media.md

 === "First run setup"

-    We strongly recommend to change the admin users email address and password.
+    We strongly recommend to change the admin users email address and password:

+    1. Login to the web interface
+    2. Select "Users" at the bottom of the left-sided navigation panel
+    3. However over the user tile and select "Update Profile"
+    4. Change name and credentials and select "Save"

 === "Transfer media files to your device"